openeuropa/oe_media/README.md

 ## Known Issues

 * The Daily Motion video URLs in the Remote video bundles need to have the HTTP scheme (not HTTPs).
+* The Daily Motion thumbnail URLs are typically without an extension so the local copy is not usable.
+This is fixed in [#3080666](https://www.drupal.org/project/drupal/issues/3080666) so if your version of Drupal core does not include that commit yet, you can apply the latest patch there.

 ## Development setup